StakeGreen/cardano-nodes-monitoring/README.md

 MIT

 #### Author Information
-This monitoring setup is created by Stake Green. [https://www.stakegreen.com/](https://www.stakegreen.com/)
+This monitoring setup is created by Stake Green. [https://www.stakegreen.com/](https://www.stakegreen.com/) We would like to thank Staking Rocks pool for sharing their Grafana dashboard as we have used that as our starting point.